4dboard/Proxy-yxorP/docs/classes/phpDocumentor/Reflection/DocBlock.md

 public static export(): string
 ```

 * This method is **static**.

 ***

 ### __toString

-Returns the exported information (we should use the export static method
-BUT this throws an exception at this point).
+Returns the exported information (we should use the export static method BUT this throws an exception at this point).

 ```php
 public __toString(): string
 ```

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')